A Summary of the Best Kosher Restaurants in Tel Aviv.

 The selection of good high-end kosher restaurants in Tel Aviv may not be as good as in Jerusalem, but there are some really great restaurants to choose from, even if most of them are in hotels.
-Here is my list of top ten must-try restaurants in Tel Aviv.
 Many people will probably disagree with some of my choices but I have tried to include a variety of restaurant styles and not just listed my favorite ten steak restaurants.

 If you are looking for some additional recommendations, these posts should help: